Skip to page content

 Orchestration: flute, 2 oboes, 2 bassoons, 2 horns, 2 trumpets, timpani, strings, and solo piano

-First Los Angeles Philharmonic performance: January 24, 1926, with soloist Elinor Remick Warren, Walter Henry Rothwell conducting
+First Los Angeles Philharmonic performance: January 24, 1926, Walter Henry Rothwell conducting, with Elinor Remick Warren, soloist

 About this Piece

-Indeed, K. 466 was a favorite of the “Titan” himself, figuring prominently in his repertoire as a concert pianist and for which he even wrote cadenzas, Mozart not having supplied any himself.
-Today, rather than standing in near-solitary splendor alongside Mozart’s only other minor-key piano concerto, it is regarded as the first in the succession of the half-dozen sublime masterpieces for piano and orchestra dating from 1785-1786 – the same brief span that also saw the creation of Le nozze di Figaro, the “Prague” Symphony, the Clarinet Trio, the last two string quartets dedicated to Haydn and the String Quartet in D, K. 499, the four-hand Sonata in F, K. 497, and the C-minor Concerto.
+Indeed, K. 466 was a favorite of the “Titan” himself, figuring prominently in his repertoire as a concert pianist and for which he even wrote cadenzas, Mozart not having left us any himself.
+Today, rather than standing in near-solitary splendor alongside Mozart’s only other minor-key piano concerto, it is regarded as the first in the succession of the half-dozen sublime masterpieces for piano and orchestra dating from 1785–1786—the same brief span that also saw the creation of Le nozze di Figaro, the “Prague” Symphony, the Clarinet Trio, the last two string quartets dedicated to Haydn, and the String Quartet K. 499, the four-hand Sonata K. 497, and the aforementioned C-minor Concerto.
 And that is only a partial listing.

 The only thing predictable about the slow movement is that it will provide graceful, lyric contrast.
 But it does so with qualms.
-At midpoint, Mozart intrudes on the calm, B-flat song with a cyclonic presto outburst in G minor, jolting listener and performer from their reverie, with the soloist forced to race up and down the keyboard with a degree of virtuosity elsewhere in Mozart restricted to the outer movements of a concerto.
+At midpoint, Mozart intrudes on the calm B-flat song with a cyclonic presto outburst in G minor, jolting listener and performer from their reverie, while the soloist is forced to race up and down the keyboard with a degree of virtuosity elsewhere in Mozart restricted to the outer movements of a concerto.